Analytic Correlation of Inflationary Potential to Power Spectrum Shape: Limits of Validity, and `No-Go' for Small Field Model Analytics: Numerical Methods and Analysis

 We run complete numerical simulations for perturbations of height $0-0.1\%$ over the base potential with $V_0=1$, and of tangent width between $\Delta\phi=0.04-0.6$.
 The location of the perturbation was consistent through all simulations.
 However, due to changes in $\dot{\phi}$ caused by the potential perturbation, the PPS response to the feature may begin in slightly different scales $k$.
 Thus, to promote meaningful comparison, we shifted the resulting power spectra such that the feature response start at the same mode number $k_0=1$. \\

-Quantifying the perturbative response involves several metrics.
+Quantifying the perturbative response involves several metrics as discussed in \ref{sec:methodology}.
 As shown in Figure~\ref{fig:step_const_d}, first we look at the resulting power spectra, and remove the base power-law spectrum.
 We then take the perturbed part and shift the baseline such that $0$ perturbation is assigned the base value $1$.
 The first metric we use is the maximum height of the response with relation to the base value.
 We record these for perturbations of height $h\in\left[0,0.72\right]\%$ and width $4w\in \left[0.04,1.2\right]$ and find the maximum height of the perturbation in terms of percents as shown in Figure~\ref{fig:step_pert}.
-The second metric is the asymmetry of derived scalar index from the original power-law baseline, as defined by:

-where $p_1$ and $p_2$ are some generic quantities with compatible units.
 When using this metric we try to fit the entire perturbed spectrum with a first degree polynomial of the form $\log(PPS)=C+(n_s^{(1)}-1)\log(k)$, with $C$ being some constant, and the superscript denotes the degree of polynomial used in fitting. we then plot the $n_s$ asymmetry between the power-law spectrum and the perturbed spectrum.
-Since the fit is taken around $\log(k)=0$ the theoretic fit should always be the power-law one.
+Since the fit is taken around $\log(k)=0$ the theoretic fit should be the power-law one.
 Regardless, we always re-calculate the analytical scalar index according to eq.~\ref{Eq:SL_ns} at $\phi_{\mathrm{CMB}}$.

 Figure~\ref{fig:ns1_step} demonstrates that the departure from theory is at most $0.35\%$ when fitting to first degree.
 This is due to the perturbation being approximately evenly distributed above and below the baseline, thus affecting the vertical axis intercept $C$ but not the slope.
 So the first degree polynomial fits the spectrum sufficiently well but does not reflect the feature.